nice-digital/nice-design-system/foundations/colour.md

     {% include colour.html title="Success background" var="colour-success-background" %}
 </ul>

-## Semantic colours
+## Colours in SASS

-In addition to the corporate palette, there are a set of <a href="{{ site.baseurl }}{% link technical/sass/documentation/colours.md %}">semantic colour variables</a> in SASS for specific use cases.
-Wherever possible, these should be used rather than the corporate palette directly.
-For example, text should use `color: $colour-text` rather than `color: $colour-rich-black`.
+In our SASS, we have colour variables for both <a href="{{ site.baseurl }}{% link technical/sass/documentation/colours.md %}">the corporate palette and 'semantic' colours</a>.
+Wherever possible, the semantic variables should be used rather than the corporate palette directly.
+For example, text should use `color: $colour-text` rather than `color: $colour-rich-black`, panels should use `background: $colour-panel-light` rather than `background: $colour-nice-grey-3;` and so on.

 <a href="{{ site.baseurl }}{% link technical/sass/documentation/colours.md %}" class="btn btn--secondary">SASS colour documentation</a>

+### SASS example

 {% capture semantic %}
 body {